 Currently, ZotNet cannot produce other formats, like Pajek or DL, but you can easily edit the .vna file to convert it to Pajek or DL by opening the file in a text editor and changing the Zotero keys to numbers.

-Enter your user or group name and collection and API keys (if applicable) below.
+Enter your user or group name and collection below.
+If your library is private, also enter the API key.

 Want to see how it works?
 Test ZotNet by selecting "Group" in the dropbox below and enter the ID 297993.
 The test group is a public library that has 15 items in it.